This offer is no longer available on our site: Capital One® SavorOne® Cash Rewards Credit Card

 The Discover it® chrome offers an introductory 0% APR for purchases and for balance transfers — but we advise caution before moving forward with either offer.

-The introductory 0% APR offer applies to purchases and balance transfers for 14 months, after which the regular purchase and balance transfer APR will be 11.99% - 22.99%, depending on your credit.
-Balance transfers must be made by Nov.
-10, 2020, to earn the intro rate, and the 14-month period starts on the date of your first transfer.
-Transfers made by that date also come with a 3% balance transfer fee, although that might go as high as 5% if you make a transfer past the cutoff.
+The introductory 0% APR offer applies to purchases and balance transfers for 15 months, after which the regular purchase and balance transfer APR will be 13.49% - 24.49%, depending on your credit.
+The 15-month period starts on the date of your first transfer.
+Transfers made by a specific date also come with a 3% balance transfer fee, though the fee might go as high as 5% if you make a transfer past the cutoff.

 These are solid 0% APR offers, and we particularly like that the time periods are the same for both purchases and balance transfers.
 If you want to transfer a balance, we advise doing so as close to the date your account opens as possible because Discover notes that any new purchases made after a balance transfer will accrue interest with no grace period until the full transferred balance is paid off.
 The only way to avoid that scenario is by keeping your 0% purchase APR active while you pay off your transferred balance, and the easiest way to do that is by transferring the balance early.